-Students in homeless situations have the right to:
+Students living in the above situations have the right to:

 Dispute Resolution Process

-Homeless children and youth have a right to attend the school of their choice while a dispute over their enrollment or school selection is being resolved.
-Disputes about enrollment or school selection will be resolved through the OPSI Dispute Resolution Process.
-Families may request a Dispute Resolution Form from the McKinney-Vento contact at their school or the district McKinny-Vento Liaison, Michele Starkey, 425-204-2295.
+Disputes about eligibility, enrollment, or school selection will be resolved through the OPSI Dispute Resolution Process.
+Students have a right to attend the school of their choice while a dispute over their enrollment or school selection is being resolved.
+To request information about the Dispute Resolution Process, please contact the district McKinney-Vento Liaison.